 Imitation however presupposes that the stutterer is maintaining the lag speaker position, which is the case in normal shadowing, but not (at least not always) in choral speech, and not in inverse shadowing.
 The activity of mirror neurons may therefore provide an explanation for the effect of normal shadowing, but not for the effect of choral speech and inverse shadowing.
 The hypothesis does further not account for fluency-inducing conditions in which no second speech signal is provided: speaking paced by a metronome, mouthing (pantomime speech), auditory masking.

-In the main text (here) and in the PDF (p.
-27), I explain the effect of normal shadowing in the framework of the AAT: The lag speaker is required to listen not only to the lead speaker, but also to his own speech in order to monitor whether he exactly follows.
+In the main text, Section 3.5, I have explained the effect of normal shadowing in the framework of the AAT: The lag speaker is required to listen not only to the lead speaker, but also to his own speech in order to monitor whether he exactly follows.
 The lag speaker’s attention is drawn to the auditory channel and to auditory feedback, which improves the processing of auditory feedback (the core idea of the AAT is that stuttering results from invalid error signals due to insufficient processing of sensory, mainly auditory feedback, caused by a misallocation of attention during speech).

 However, what is when the stutterer is not the lag, but the lead speaker in shadowing?
 Daniel Hudock points to the fact that this condition mimics delayed auditory feedback (DAF).
 In the framework of the AAT, I explain the DAF effect (and the effect of some other kinds of altered auditory feedback) in the following way: Altered auditory feedback sounds unfamiliar and odd, therefore it draws the speaker’s attention to the auditory channel, which improves the processing of auditory feedback.